Democratic watchman. (Bellefonte, Pa.) 1855-1940, January 01, 1932, Image 4

 of Boiling Springs, and Mrs. Alice

 Shaughensy, of Bellefonte.
-She will

 be here several months.